-What are some low calorie/low carbohydrate sweeteners and what are some examples?
+What are artificial sweeteners and what are some examples?

-be measured in equal proportions to sugar - cup for cup.
+This sweetener can be measured in equal proportions to sugar - cup for cup.
+These sweeteners do not contain calories.

 How do I use these sweeteners?